poorva-khatawate/BusBooking/README.md

 ## How This Project Helps

-- **Efficiency:**
-   Automates the entire bus booking process, reducing manual effort and potential errors.

 - **Resource-Friendly:**
    Operates in a command-line environment, making it suitable for systems with limited resources or users who prefer text-based interfaces.

 - **Scalability:**
    The OOP-based structure allows for easy extension and modification, ensuring that the system can grow with future requirements.

-- **Accessibility:**
-   The CLI interface ensures that the system can be accessed and used in diverse environments, including remote servers or minimalistic systems without a graphical interface.

 - **Reliability:**
    With built-in exception handling, the system ensures smooth and reliable operation even in cases of unexpected input or errors.